provencher/ECS_Playground/README.md

-# ECS_Playground
+# ECS Playground

-Playground for showing off ecs experiments
+Currently the only experiment here is a voxel-ish fire simulation.

 Here are some examples of what it looks like running!